 These forts were lived in from approximately 500 AD until about 1200 AD.

 Though it is close to Belfast, the Giant’s Ring lies in open countryside, on a plateau in a bend in the River Lagan.
-The Giant’s Ring is the type of enclosure called by a “henge monument.”
+The Giant’s Ring is the type of enclosure called a “henge monument.”
 The first people migrated to Ireland about 7,000 BC with a second wave about 2000 BC.
 The resulting mix of cultures led to changes in megalithic (large stone) tomb construction.
 The Giant’s Ring is believed to date from this time which would make it late Neolithic (New Stone Age) or early Bronze Age.
 It was the centre of a ring of tombs which formed a large prehistoric ceremonial site.
-The monument in the centre is a “passage grave” whose stones have collapsed the earth covering has been stripped away.
+The monument in the centre is a “passage grave” whose stones have collapsed and the earth covering it has been stripped away.
 “Passage grave” just means that there was an entrance way which led you towards the main central area.
 The orientation of the passage grave was believed to be important and was determined by the direction of sunlight in the summer solstice.

 Excavations of the site have also revealed three rings of timber posts and cremation pits.

 The stone wall round the outer base of the bank was built in 1841 to protect the monument.
 An inscription facing the car-park commemorates its building by Lord Dungannon who ‘earnestly recommends it [the ring] to the care of his successors’.